syncfusion-content/maui-docs/MAUI/TextInputLayout/Container-Type.md

 ## None

-When setting the `ContainerType` property to `None`, the container will have empty background and enough spacing.
+When setting the `ContainerType` property to `None,` the container will have an empty background and enough spacing.

 {% tabs %}